 Even though it was designed as a broad-based stimulus for increased hiring, capital spending, and general business expansion in economically challenged geographic regions, California’s Enterprise Zone credits have been repealed by legislation.
 The authority no longer exists to issue hiring tax credit vouchers under this program.

 Even though this tax incentive no longer exists, there are other lucrative opportunities.
 The Work Opportunity Tax Credit (WOTC) is a Federal income tax credit applied against a company’s income tax liability.
-It brings financial benefit of up to $9,000 for every qualified new hire, depending on the industry.
+It brings the financial benefits of up to $9,000 for every qualified new hire, depending on the industry.
 The program is usually described as a win-win situation for employers as well as for employees due to its numerous benefits.
 What makes it even more attractive are electronic solutions that make the WOTC administration simple and straightforward, leaving employers with increased profitability and cash flow.Learn how to reduce tax liability, improve cash flow, and take advantage of numerous benefits that this tax incentive brings by relying on electronic WOTC solution.

 Editor’s Note: This post has been updated for accuracy and comprehensiveness.Disclaimer: This article is general in nature and is not intended to replace the guidance of an employment tax expert and/or legal professional with regards to an appropriate course of action in your particular circumstances.
 Please consult with a professional for appropriate advice in your case.
 Pursuant to IRS “Circular 230” rules, any information included herewithin is not intended or written to be used for the purpose of avoiding penalties under the federal Internal Revenue Code.